-- 1. For the F618R2-FT server, all hard drives are fixed on the serverboard tray and can only be retrieved by removing the top cover. - Depending upon your system's configuration, your system may have one or more drives already installed.
+- 1. All drives are accessable from the front of the server.
+A hard drive can be installed and removed from the front of the chassis without removing the top chassis cover. - Depending upon your system's configuration, your system may have one or more drives already installed.
 If you need to install hard drives, please refer to Chapter 6.